-Message from the Executive Director of Public Safety & Campus Transportation
+Message from the Chief of Campus Safety & Emergency Management

 Adelphi University has long been committed to maintaining a comprehensive safety and crime prevention program for all members of the Adelphi community.
-With the assistance of our student, faculty, and staff, and through the cooperative efforts of the Garden City community and local law enforcement agencies, this program has contributed to what we believe is an excellent record of safety.
+With the assistance of our students, faculty, and staff, and through the cooperative efforts of the Garden City community and local law enforcement agencies, this program has contributed to what we believe is an excellent record of safety.